bmarian/token-tooltip-alt/README.md

 `Friendly tokens` - the players will see tooltips for all the tokens they own and all the tokens that are marked as friendly

 `All tokens` - the players will see tooltips for all the tokens they own, all the friendly tokens, and the first 2 fields for the hostile tokens
+- `Tooltip position`: Self-descriptive, chose where the tooltip should be shown
+- `Don't show`: This option can be used to specify a value (e.g. -99), if any of the tracked values are equal to this no tooltip will be shown for that token.
+If left blank the tooltip will follow the normal rules.
 - `Show all tooltips on ALT`: If true, when pressing ALT you will see a tooltip for every visible token on the scene
 - `Show tooltips for hidden tokens on ALT`: If this is true you when pressing alt you will see tooltips for all tokens on the scene
 - `Display token name`: Display the token name in the tooltip